-- 1. Look for a local identifier (name of a variable or constant) - Second: Look 2.
-Look for an attribute for an attribute by that name public class Foo First: Look for a // Attributes local identifier public void method () by that name // Local variables 4 A reference to num = 1;← an identifier } }
+1. Look for a local identifier (name of a variable or constant)

+'''

+Second: Look for an

+2. Look for an attribute

+attribute by that name

+private int num;

+public class Foo

+First: Look for a local

+// Attributes

+identifier by that name

+public void method ()

+int num;

+// Local variables

+A reference to

+num = 1;←

+an identifier

+}

+}

+'''